 “I think that when you get into perimenopause, you notice a lot of changes.
 I can feel the hormonal shifts happening, the sweating, the moods—you’re all of a sudden furious for no reason,” says Gwyneth.

 Despite this crop of celebrities putting perimenopause and menopause into the spotlight, there’s still confusion around the difference between the two.
-Here, we chat to NHS GP, Dr Bella Smith; Baz Moffat, women’s health and fitness coach, and physiologist, Dr Emma Ross to explain all.
+Here, we chat to NHS GP, Dr Bella Smith; Baz Moffat, women’s health and fitness coach, and physiologist, Dr Emma Ross to explain everything you need to know about perimenopause.

 “Although people tend to use the terms interchangeably, there’s a marked difference between perimenopause, menopause and post-menopause,” says NHS GP, Dr Bella Smith .